 Network Policies: The Firewall for Pods

-• Ingress: Incoming traffic to a pod
+• Ingress: traffic coming in to a pod

-• Egress: Outgoing traffic from a pod
+• Egress: traffic going out from a pod

 The Most Important Rule: Default Deny